 On average it should take 10-20 minutes to fall asleep.

 If you full asleep as soon as your head hits the pillow or you lie awake for hours before getting to bed, it can indicate something more serious going on.
-Consult your chiropractor or other qualified health professional.

 The first stage of sleep is essentially very light sleep and should comprise less than 5% of total sleep.
 This is a transitional sleep between an awake and sleep state where your muscles relax and your brain-waves began to change.
 It is common to experience a “falling sensation” or “awake-dreams” in this stage.